killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/README.md

 #### Control plane Nodes
 - out-of-band management port should be configured as OVS bridge port with "bridge-uplink" OVS metadata [This addresses a known issue](https://github.com/NVIDIA/doca-platform/issues/10).
+- DNS stub resolver should be disabled if using systemd resolvd

 #### Worker Nodes
 - [Host networking must be set up as expected](../host-network-configuration-prerequisite.md)